This week Futurist Jack Uldrich shares insights about the future of insurance, leadership, vertical farming, supercomputers, and China.

 This week, Futurist and keynote speaker Jack Uldrich shares some brief thoughts on the future of robots, electric aircraft, nuclear fusion, a war in space, and the future of COVID variants.

 This week, Futurist Jack Uldrich encourages his readers to think about our exponential future, direct air carbon capture, cashierless stores, the future of espionage, and the UK’s new mandates on electric vehicles chargers.

 In this week’s “Friday Future Five,” Futurist Jack Uldrich shares insights into the role optimism plays in creating the future, shorter work weeks, cashierless store, zero-emission ships, and the possibility of a solar storm.

-In this week’s “Friday Future 5,” Futurist Jack Uldrich encourages his readers to think about cutting CO2 emissions, cement-based batteries, 20-hour work weeks, self-driving trucks, and the future of happiness.
+In this week’s “Friday Future 5,” Futurist Jack Uldrich encourages his readers to think about bold decision-making, the role of luck, growth mindsets, and the future of longevity.

 (Editor’s note: For the next four weeks, my colleague Jeff Appelquist and I will be in Montana leading a series of experiential leadership seminars based on my book, Into the Unknown: Leadership Lessons from Lewis and Clark’s Daring Westward Expedition.
 If you or your team are interested in learning how the program can support your…